-Freedoms of association and assembly
+Freedoms of expression, assembly and association

 South Kordofan and Blue Nile